The End of Left Turn Jughandles in New Jersey?

 For the first time in a decade, a bill (NJ bill no. 309) was put in front of the New Jersey State Senate this week proposes that the state place a ban on the construction of new jughandles from being built on any road, including highways.
-State Senator James Holzapfel of the State Transportation Committee was one of the members who promoted the bill says that the turns do not serve as more convenient or safe option given modern levels of traffic.
+State Senator James Holzapfel of the State Transportation Committee was one of the members who promoted the bill says that the turns do not serve as more convenient or safe option to prevent car accidents given modern levels of traffic.

 The proposed alternative are traffic controls that would let you exit highways and roads to the right and intersections that would let you turn left directly onto the road you are turning on instead of having to loop around.